How To Be A Good Director. Tips & Advice.

 film set blurred

-This is where the mythos of the director comes in; the idea that every on and offscreen decision branches from their fingertips.
+This is where the director’s mythos comes in: the idea that every on-screen and off-screen decision is at their fingertips.
 While this is true to an extent, your involvement in the minutiae of each department will depend on your experience and comfort with said departments.

 The more films you direct, the more comfortable you’ll be.